w3f/Grants-Program/docs/RFPs/action_research_opengov.md

 - Analyse OpenGov as the new model for on-chain governance in the ecosystem
 - Review current implementations of OpenGov in the ecosystem
-- Evaluate the impact of OpenGov in the ecosystem
+- Evaluate the impact of OpenGov on the growth of the ecosystem
 - Propose a tentative roadmap for future OpenGov developments